Pro-Machina/GA-NN/README.md

-# GA-NN
+# Genetic Algorithm - Neural Network (GANN)
-Genetic Algorithm - Neural Network
+Using concepts of Genetic Algorithm to update the weights of Neural Network